Setting up and using folders

 How do I create a folder?

-- Click the "Create or edit folders" link at the bottom of the folder list.
-This will bring up the Settings → Folders screen.
+- Click the + button at the bottom of the folder list.

 - Enter the name of the new folder.

-- Default personality - Set the personality to use when replying to messages in this folder.
+- Default identity - Set the account identity to use when composing new messages in this folder.

-- Duplicates - Sometimes duplicate copies of an email can arrive in an Inbox for a variety of reasons.
+- Duplicates - For a variety of reasons, occasionally duplicate copies of an email can arrive in an Inbox.
 This setting automatically removes the extra copies.

 How do I manage my folder list?

-You can drag and drop folders around in the list to reorder them.
+You can drag and drop folders around in Settings → Folders to reorder them.
 Or, drag a folder on top of another folder to nest them.

-How do I create a folder from a search query?
+How do I create a folder from a common search?

-- Type a search query in the search bar on the top of the page.
+- Search for something using the search bar on the top of the page.

 - Press Enter.
 The mailbox shows you messages matching your search query.